Professor Esther McIntosh

 - European Society of Women in Theological Research

-- Global Network for Public Theology
+- Global Network for Public Theology and European representative and convenor of the Gender and Sexuality working group

 - Society for the Study of Christian Ethics